-ZOODSC406P: Cell Biology Lab (Practical, 2 credits = 30 classes):
+Cell Biology Lab (Practicals, 2 credits = 30 classes):

 - 1. Preparation of temporary stained squash of onion root tip to study various stages of mitosis - 2.
-Study of various stages of meiosis (from grass hopper testis or in pre prepared slides and or in photographs obtained from Website). - 3.
+Study of various stages of meiosis (in pre-prepared slides and/or in photographs obtained from websites). - 3.
 Preparation of permanent slide to show the presence of Barr body in human female blood cells/cheek cells. - 4.
-Preparation of permanent slide to demonstrate: DNA by Feulgen reaction

-- 5. Cell viability study by Trypan Blue staining - 6.
+Preparation of permanent slide to demonstrate: DNA by Feulgen reaction - 5.
+Cell viability study by Trypan Blue staining - 6.
 Mitochondrial staining from cheek cells. - 7.
 Blood Smear preparation and Identification of blood cells